World class technology

 I-MED’s use of teleradiology sees the Network move a massive six to seven terabytes of information and medical images every week across its network.
 MRI, ultrasound and x-ray images can be taken in one location and analysed by a radiologist in another, effectively sharing expertise, smoothing workloads and providing services to patients in rural and remote settings.
 It also means images can be sent instantly to referring doctors for faster patient notification and treatment.

 I-TeleRAD is the I-MED Radiology Network’s teleradiology reporting service, one of the largest and most sophisticated systems of its kind in Australia.

 We have also introduced a virtual 3-D Lab comprising centrally based servers with highly advanced software that enable instant computer-aided diagnosis and reporting of patient MRI and CT scans.
-The new development will allow radiologists at any of I-MED’s 180 clinics access to the latest and most comprehensive advanced imaging tools, ultimately improving diagnostic accuracy and patient outcomes.
+The new development will allow radiologists at more than 200 of I-MED’s clinics access to the latest and most comprehensive advanced imaging tools, ultimately improving diagnostic accuracy and patient outcomes.

 Latest imaging equipment

 We are constantly updating our clinics across the network with the very latest imaging equipment.
 Currently we operate approximately 40 high field Magnetic Resonance Imaging (MRI) units, including nine 3Tesla magnets, with the capability for breast and other specialist imaging including gynaecological and abdominal.